ashalak/large_file_low_memory/README.md

 ## Information

-Memory constraint of 100MB sets in .mvn/jvm.config.
+Memory constraint of 100MB sets in .mvn/jvm.config, for tests in maven-surefire-plugin settings.

 ## Author
 Alexey Shalak